gtdudu/react-gen-routes/README.md

 `a.js` would resolve to `/:id/a`

 It's virtually the same thing but you don't have to track two different names for the same params.

+# Contribute

+If you have any idea to improve this project or any problem using it, feel free to open an [issue](https://github.com/gtdudu/react-gen-routes/issues).

+# License

+This project was developed by Tommy DURAND and is released under the MIT License.